Dr. 56

-Dr. 56 is an Indian bilingual thriller film directed by Rajesh Anandleela.
+Dr. 56 is an Indian thriller film directed by Rajesh Anandleela.
 Shot in Kannada and Tamil, the film was produced by the studios, Hari Hara Pictures and Sri Lakshmi Jyothi Creations.
 The film stars Priyamani, Praveen Reddy, Raj Deepak Shetty and Ramesh Bhat in leading roles.
 The film was released in theatres on 9 December 2022.
+It also marks Priyamani's return to Tamil cinema after 11 years since Chaarulatha (2012).